okuvshynov/experiments/split_model/README.md

 Specific things we could improve:
 * quantization (just float16/bfloat16 or maybe lora)
 * prefetch/async save of the next/previous module.
 This will come at increased RAM usage - need to test.
-* to save more memory we can wrap embedding table and output in phantom modules as well.
+* to save more memory we can wrap embedding table and output in blackbox modules as well.
 These are largest individual layers.
 * Change the way we serialize blocks, don't do full serialization

 #### What is taking memory?
 And how much is it?